Which iPad should I buy?

 Which iPad is the best?

-With prices ranging from £520 for the most premium iPad to £199 for the most basic, Apple's tablet range includes the iPad Air 2, iPad Air, iPad mini 4 and iPad mini 2 (also known as the iPad mini with Retina display).
+With prices ranging from £860 for the most premium iPad to £329 for the standard model, Apple's tablet range includes the iPad Pro, iPad 9.7 and iPad Mini.
 Most models are available with different storage sizes and 3G/4G mobile internet options, across a range of prices.

 We give our expert verdict along with lab test scores for all of the iPad models in the table below.
 See whether any impressed us enough to become Best Buy tablets.